 If customers are using online reviews to decide which businesses they purchase from, then it follows that online reviews will impact your bookings and revenue.
 In fact it's a simple as a higher rating equals more revenue.
 Are you taking charge of your online reviews, or are you passively standing by?

 Researchers studying Yelp, one of TripAdvisor’s main competitors, found that a one-star increase meant a 5-9% increase in revenue.1

-Another important benefit of reviews that many businesses don't realize is that more reviews increases your SEO, where you show up in search results.
+Another important benefit of reviews that many businesses don't realize is that more reviews increases your SEO, and where you show up in search results.
 Even if customers aren't actually searching a review site, your reviews will help new customers find you online.

 Google and industry experts all say that a business’ review signals — such as review count, ratings, and review text — are factored into organic and local search rankings.
 Which means: more reviews will help you rank higher in search results.3

 It's pretty simple.
 For any experiential business - any tourism, activity, or guided tour business - online reviews are a critical part of your overall marketing strategy.